-The quadrant-averaged distribution of vertical velocity and inertial stability in the downwind (DSL, USL) quadrants is shown in Fig. 11.
+The quadrant-averaged distribution of vertical velocity and inertial stability are shown in the DSL and USL quadrants for the merged analyses for 14 and 16 Sept.
+(Fig. 11).
+These quadrants are located downwind of where convection is primarily initiated.
 On 14 Sept., an area of upward motion is seen at 4 km altitude at a radius of 15 km in the DSL quadrant (Fig. 11b).
 Further aloft this upward motion exceeds 2.5 m s-1 (in a quadrant-averaged sense) inside the local RMW at that altitude.
 This strong upward motion also coincides with high inertial stability in the inner core.
 Continuing downwind into the USL quadrant (Fig. 11a), the strong upward motion continues above 10 km altitude, however, there is now also a broad region of subsidence below.
 Such a distribution of upward motion in the quadrant average is consistent with the presence of deep convection in this quadrant (cf. Figs. 4,5).
 Additionally, the strong upward motion above 10 km USL inside the RMW is coincident with high inertial stability, similar to the DSL quadrant.
-Diabatic heating associated with this upward motion is more efficient at being converted to kinetic energy of the rotational flow, since it is occurring in a region of high inertial stability (Schubert and Hack 1982; Shapiro and Willoughby 1982; Nolan et al. 2007; Vigh and Schubert 2009; Pendergrass and Willoughby 2009).
 On 16 Sept., there is an area of upward motion inside the local RMW in the DSL quadrant.
 However, this upward motion is weaker than on 14 Sept., and there is less overlap with the region of high inertial stability in this quadrant.
 Looking at the USL quadrant on 16 Sept., a small area of weak upward motion is again consistent with the lack of deep convection here (cf. Figs. 4,5).

-With limited overlap between the upward motion and high inertial stability in both of these quadrants, there is little tendency to spin up the vortex and, thus it is no surprise, the storm is weakening during this time.
+The intensification of Edouard on 14 Sept. may be tied to the fact that diabatic heating associated with the strong upward motion is co-located with high inertial stability inside the RMW in the DSL and USL quadrants.
+Such a distribution of heating is more efficient at being converted to kinetic energy of the rotational flow (Schubert and Hack 1982; Shapiro and Willoughby 1982; Nolan et al. 2007; Vigh and Schubert 2009; Pendergrass and Willoughby 2009).
+With limited overlap between the upward motion and high inertial stability in both of these quadrants on 16 Sept., there is little tendency to spin up the vortex.
+An alternate interpretation of the importance of the radial location of diabatic heating and vortex spin-up is offered in Smith et al. (2015), Kilroy et al. (2015), and Smith and Montgomery (2016).
+They make the point that, rather than making arguments regarding heating efficiency, the role of deep convection can be more succinctly understood simply by considering that angular momentum surfaces are advected inward (outward) in the frictional boundary layer when deep convection occurs inside (outside) the RMW.
+The role of the PBL in TC intensification in this context is thus more direct, rather than playing a more indirect role via convergence forcing deep convection, which then may or may not intensify the vortex depending on the location of the deep convection relative to the high inertial stability region of the inner core.
+Regardless of which role the PBL plays in intensification, i.e., a direct role involving advection of angular momentum surfaces in the frictional boundary layer vs. an indirect role involving forcing of deep convection via PBL convergence, both mechanisms require a favorable location of deep convection inside the RMW.

 5. Discussion and concluding remarks